-*Please note: Suspected honor code violations must be reported by two months after the end of the term in which the potential violation occurred.
+*Please note: Suspected honor code violations must be reported by two months from the last day of classes in which the potential violation occurred.
 (Policy effective Winter 2014)

 - Write a memo including what violation you suspect, why you suspect it, and what students are involved.

-- Send a copy of this memo, along with copies of all evidence to the Office of Retention and Academic Support Services, 273 Chrysler Center, 734-764-4139, firstname.lastname@example.org.
+- Send a copy of this memo, along with copies of all evidence to the Engineering Center for Academic Success (ECAS), 273 Chrysler Center, 734-764-4139, email@example.com.

 - Evidence items usually include: